 Alsace in America.
 Ripe, fleshy, and oxidative after 9 years - it tastes of gooey peach skins, mango peels, lychee, crystallized honeycomb, and macadamia nuts.
 Enough residual sugar to pair beautifully with dessert, but equally alluring earlier in a meal.
-Breggo was sold to Napa producer Cliff Lede in this same year, where it was later renamed FEL. — a year ago
+Breggo was sold to Napa producer Cliff Lede in this same year, where it was later renamed FEL. — 2 years ago

 On the nose; very ruby, floral plum fruits of; blackberries, dark cherries, black raspberries, Thompson raisins, fresh dates and prunes.
 Black licorice, creamy dark fruit cola, caramel, milk & dark chocolate, soft beautiful dark spice, touch of eucalyptus, fresh herbs, limestone, soft presence dry crushed rocks, a whiff of pepper, fresh lavender, violets and dark withering floral bouquet.